ethanmoffat/EndlessClient/README.md

 #### BatchPub

 BatchPub is designed to do batch processing of items within the EIF file.
-The goal behind this was to change all items matching a certain criteria to have the same updated property (for instance, when rendering hair).
+The goal behind this was to change all items matching a certain criteria to have the same updated property (for instance, when rendering hair, see above).

 #### EOBot